civican/legisinfo/44-1/bills/S-17/bill_text.md

 paragraph 28(c).

-> **Explanatory Note**:
-> *These amendments to the French version are necessary in order to reflect the change in terminology in ISA standards to use the French terms "audit", "auditeur" and "auditer" for the English terms "audit" and "auditor".*

 ### Canadian Centre for Occupational Health and Safety Act

 ### Section 8

 Subsection 10(3) of the English version of the `Canadian Centre for Occupational Health and Safety Act` is replaced by the following:

-**(3)** **If** the person appointed President is a governor, **that person** ceases to be a governor on assuming the office of President.
+**(3)** If the person appointed President is a governor, that person ceases to be a governor on assuming the office of President.

-> **Explanatory Note**:
-> *This amendment modernizes the language in the English version to conform to current drafting standards of gender neutrality.*
-> *Existing Text*:
-> > Where the person appointed President is a governor, he ceases to be a governor on assuming the office of President.

 ### Section 9

 Subsection 11(2) of the English version of the Act is replaced by the following:

-**(2)** The President shall devote the whole of **the President's** time to the performance of the duties of the President under this Act.
+**(2)** The President shall devote the whole of the President's time to the performance of the duties of the President under this Act.

-> **Explanatory Note**:
-> *This amendment modernizes the language in the English version to conform to current drafting standards of gender neutrality.*
-> *Existing Text*:
-> > The President shall devote the whole of his time to the performance of the duties of the President under this Act.

 ### Section 10